The Evolution of Assessment

 BRETT: Thank you, Karen.
 Love to.
 RSR Partners is an employee-owned executive search and leadership consulting firm.
 We primarily focus on board services, executive search, leadership assessment for Fortune 100 companies down to family offices, endowments, and even pre-IPO companies.

-Almost 25 years ago, our chairman Russ Reynolds, who was one of the founding members of AESC, created this firm [to be] solely focused on boards.
-And we believe we’re still the only firm in the industry that actually started from the top down.
-We began as a consulting firm specializing on corporate governance issues facing CEOs, chairmen, and board members.
-We’re best known for board recruiting and our leading corporate governance publication called Directorship which is now owned by the NACD.
-Since then, we’ve added executive search and leadership assessment.
+Almost 25 years ago, actually this fall, our chairman Russ Reynolds, who was one of the founding members of AESC, created this firm basically solely focused on boards and we believe we’re still the only firm in the industry that actually started from the top down.
+We began as a consulting firm specializing on corporate governance issues facing CEOs, chairmen, and board members and we’re best known for board recruiting and our leading corporate governance publication called Directorship which is now owned by the NACD.
+Since then, we’ve added executive search and leadership assessment to help boards and CEOs with leadership selection and succession globally.

-KAREN: How has the information that executive search firms gather on candidates changed in the past decade and why has it changed?
+KAREN: Thank you, Brett.
+That was really helpful.
+How has the information that executive search firms gather on candidates changed in the past decade and why has it changed?

-KAREN: How do you determine whether a candidate is going to fit with a client?
+KAREN: You talked about fit with the client and I think it’s pretty clear why fit makes sense.
+How do you actually determine whether a candidate is going to fit with a client?

-BRETT: I think that’s the age-old question in search.
-We believe that talent is the only sustainable competitive advantage for our clients, and as a result, recruiting the right talent with the right organization […] can unlock tremendous value for the company…Fit is and will always be the most critical factor to maximizing the impact an individual can have in an organization.
+BRETT: I think that’s the age-old question in search and we believe that talent is the only sustainable competitive advantage for our clients, and as a result recruiting the right talent with the right organization results in executive – that we recruit, too, can unlock tremendous value for the company but hopefully professionally and personally [sure], but fit is and will always be the most critical factor to maximizing the impact an individual can have in an organization.
 Even the most talented executives could only be successful if they’re aligned with the company’s culture and strategy.

-KAREN: There’s a huge focus today on candidate assessment.
-Everyone has different approaches but how has it changed over the last 10 years and 20 years?
-And why?
+KAREN: There’s a huge focus today on candidate assessment and, of course, everyone has different approaches, but why has that changed over the last 10 years, 20 years?
+How has it changed and why?

-BRETT: As I mentioned, that movement towards more science, data and the amount of information available to everyone, has forced us all to look for more answers through the noise of information that exists.
-And, with the fact that there’s more turnover in executive ranks which I think is estimated to be three to five times in executive compensation, […] search-related assessments help provide additional information on a candidate to help informed decision-making.
-The push towards more science and more data will help complement what we do in search.
+BRETT: Yes.
+I think as I mentioned that movement towards more science and data and the amount of information available to everyone, I think, has forced us all to look for more answers through the noise of information that exists and I think the fact that there’s more turnover in executive ranks, which I think is estimated to be three to five times in executive compensation, we believe search-related assessments actually helps provide additional information on a candidate to help informed decision-making.
+I think the push towards more science and more data will help complement what we do in search, and we actually have just - I guess by that token, we’ve actually added leadership assessment recently to help a wide range of projects, not just the executive and C-suite levels but also with our CEO and board level assessments.
+We’ve taken a slightly different approach to what our larger competitors have done and we believe that by creating an integrated but truly independent search-related assessment capability better impacts the work that we do and I think what our clients expect of us.

 We all spoke before about the importance of fit.
 This also pertains to executive assessment, we believe, and each client’s culture and objectives are unique.
-We believe we need the ability to customize and tailor to that, which requires you to have full access to the best products and services in the marketplace and that is continuing to be an evolving theme and trend.
+We believe we need the ability to customize and tailor to that, which requires you to have full access to the best products and services in the marketplace, and that is continuing to be an evolving theme and trend, an amount of money that is invested in this space because there is some real value to the science to help complement, augment what we actually do in search.
+We think that without the flexibility for companies to optimize the information they need for their company in order to find the type of transformational leader, I think that companies will suffer and so we think that an open architecture and flexible model is the best way to go.